ET8304 - Power Theories and Compensation with Power Electronics

 Learning methods and activities

-The course will be based on introductory lectures to most relevant power theories and presentation of compensation systems, followed by discussion of selected papers by each participant of the course.
-The dynamics will be the following: a number of lectures will be reserved for colloquia and presentations by the PhD candidates.
-For that, a list of selected papers will be given at the beginning for each student to present during one lecture and to be discussed openly by each participant.
-The student will have assigned relevant material and will have to prepare the presentation/discussion of that paper according to a calendar that will be provided at the beginning of the course.
-The exam will consist of the preparation of a scientific paper in IEEE format which should reflect the knowledge acquired during the course and where such knowledge will be implemented by the student using as platform for the discussion his/her PhD research topic.
-The course is given every second year, next time spring 2020.
+The course will be based on introductory lectures to most relevant power theories and presentation of compensation systems, as well as on discussion of selected papers.
+Part of lectures will be reserved for colloquia and presentations by the PhD candidates.
+The student will have assigned a main topic and will have to prepare the presentation/discussion of that topic according to a schedule that will be provided at the beginning of the course.
+For that, each student will be referred to relevant material, but also be invited to deepen his understanding by identifying additional scientific sources worth of discussion.
+An in-plenum discussion with all participant will be fostered following each presentation.
+The course will include guest lectures by international experts and encourage the scientific debate between them and the PhD students.
+The exam will consist of the preparation of a scientific paper in IEEE format, which should reflect the knowledge acquired during the course and where such knowledge will be implemented by the student using his/her PhD research topic as platform for the discussion .
+The course is given every second year, next time in the spring semester 2020.

 Recommended previous knowledge

 TTK4105 Control Engineering or equivalent courses.

 TET4190 Power Electronics, TET4180 Electric Power System Stability or equivalent courses.